moenguyenx/moenguyenx/README.md

 - 💞️ I’m looking to collaborate on Embedded and IoT Projects
 - 📫 How to reach me: [MoeNguyenx](https://www.facebook.com/moenguyenx)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I major in Electronics Engineering but passionate about doing Businesses :)
+- ✨ Je parle Anglais et Français

 <!---
 moenguyenx/moenguyenx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.